AliSoftware/alisoftware.github.io/_posts/yaml/2021-08-19-yaml-part2-strings.md

 ## Multi-line blocks and long strings

 YAML also supports writing strings on multiple lines in your YAML, with two different styles: literal and folded.
-Those are represented by a `|` (for literal style) or `>` (for folded style) header line (see examples below), and we will go into their differences below.
+Those are represented by a `|` (for literal style) or `>` (for folded style) header line (see examples below), and we will go into their differences soon.

-But first, note that any leading indentation in those multi-line blocks is stripped by YAML, so you don't have to worry about this; in fact, let's talk about this first before going further.
+But first, note that any leading indentation in those multi-line blocks is stripped by YAML, so you don't have to worry about it; in fact, let's talk a bit about indentation first before going further.

 ### Indentation in multi-line blocks